shamsch/city-bike-app-backend/README.md

   ```

   - `?month=May`: Returns all the calculation results for the specified month.
 Default value is an empty string, so for all months of all years.
 Must be either `January`, `February`, `March`, `April`, `May`, `June`, `July`, `August`, `September`, `October`, `November`, or `December`.
 Month name must start with an uppercase letter and followed by lowercase letters. **Must be full English month name.**
     HUOM!
-Here month referes to month of any year, so `May` is for May of 2020 and May of 2021 or any May month of any year for that matter.
+Here month refers to month of any year, so `May` is for May of 2020 and May of 2021 or any May month of any year for that matter.